openssl/openssl/INSTALL.md

 or clang and should be used in conjunction with the `-DPEDANTIC` option (or the `--strict-warnings` option).

-### no-ui ###
+### no-ui-console ###

-Don't build with the User Interface (UI) capability
+Don't build with the User Interface (UI) console method

-The User Interface is the set of features enabling text based prompts.
+The User Interface console method enables text based console prompts.

 ### enable-unit-test ###